Gavin1937/SiteExtract/backend/README.md

 * `runner-map`: path to a `runner-map.json` file to help the backend map url to your plugin.
 [More detail in here](#configure-runner-mapjson)
 * `runners`: an object describe your plugin
   * `example-runner`: this is a string name of the runner, in this case `example-runner`.
 It can be any string.
-    * `before`: name of another runner, default is `default` (default-runner).
-This field will tell the backend to run this plugin **before** the specified plugin.
+    * `after`: name of another runner, default is `default` (default-runner).
+This field will tell the backend to run this plugin **after** the specified plugin.
 The backend will run plugins recursively until reaches `default`
     * `options`: list of objects, those objects describes different options that this plugin will take in as parameter.
 In [default-runner.js](./plugin/default-runner.js), options are `no_img` and `no_link`.
       * The individual option is an object that tells the frontend the name of object and its input type.
       * `name`: it can be any string, but I suggest to avoid using `-` as it is widely used in the frontend